 1700 E Cesar Chavez St

-Kerlin BBQ is a barbecue truck that does things a little differently.
+Kerlin BBQ — formerly a barbecue truck that now does catering and large pre-orders — does things a little differently.
 Instead of smoking meats slowly over low temperatures, the staff here opts to cook the meat on high temperatures for less time.
 The meat is darker and crispier on the outside than other barbecue options and burnt ends — which are a must-have Texas staple — are almost guaranteed.
+Try their popular kolaches and have them cater your next big event!

 5. Stiles Switch BBQ & Brew